 “Watch your thoughts, they become your words; watch your words, they become your actions; watch your actions, they become your habits; watch your habits, they become your character, watch your character, it becomes your destiny.”

-This morning we want declare that God is still on His throne and bringing victory to His people in 2021 and we are truly thankful for this.
+This morning we want to declare that God is still on His throne and bringing victory to His people in 2021, and we are truly thankful for this.
 Today our topic is about habits, the good and the bad.

 First, I will share a little bit of my testimony.
-At times a young person might look at older person and think that older person was probably never young, but us older folks were once your age before.
-I was also 12 years old, 14 years old, sixteen years old and the devil challenged and tempted my spirit just like he does yours.
-This meant I had to learn as a young person how to resist the devil and tell him to get thee behind me Satan.
-I had to practice resisting the devil until it became a habit.
+At times a young person might look at an older person and think that older person was probably never young, but we, older folks, were once your age before.
+I was also 12 years old, 14 years old, sixteen years old, and the devil challenged and tempted my spirit just like he does yours.
+I had to learn as a young person how to resist the devil and tell him to get thee behind me, Satan.
+I had to practice fighting the devil until it became a habit.

-A habit is an acquired behavior that is regularly followed until it becomes involuntary.
+A habit is an acquired behavior that one regularly follows until it becomes involuntary.
 We all have habits.
 Some habits are good to have, like getting up and out of bed early every day, and some are bad habits that we need to avoid.
 Habits do not just happen overnight.
-Habits are acquired slowly, layer by layer, by practicing a behavior over, and over again.
-For example, I learned to play the piano as a young person but the first time I sat down at the piano, my brain did not know how to make my fingers do what they needed to do.
-I had to train my myself to make my left hand to go up and down the keyboard and then train my right hand to go up and down on the other side at the same time.
+Habits are acquired slowly, layer by layer, by practicing a behavior over and over again.
+For example, I learned to play the piano as a young person, but the first time I sat down at the piano, my brain did not know how to make my fingers do what they needed to do.
+I had to train myself to make my left hand go up and down the keyboard and then teach my right hand to go up and down on the other side simultaneously.
 Finally, playing the piano became a habit.
-So, yes today I can play the piano by habit, but I learned by practicing the steps over, and over again.
+So, yes, today I can play the piano by habit, but I learned by practicing the steps over and over again.

-Remember habits can be good or bad.
-We will start by looking at habits that each young person should learn early in life and practice every day until they become automatic for each day.
+Remember, habits can be good or bad.
+We will start by looking at habits that each young person should learn early in life and practice every day until they become automatic every day.
 The first habit we should acquire is reading our Bibles every day.

 “15 Study to shew thyself approved unto God, a workman that needeth not to be ashamed, rightly dividing the word of truth.”

 We need to study the word of God to show ourselves approved to God.
-This might seem a silly question, but does God know the word of God?
-Of course, He does.
+Maybe this is a silly question to you, but does God know the word of God?
+Of course, He does!
 God is His word and so much more.
-So for us to know and understand God we need to study His word.
+So for us to know and understand God, we need to study His word.
 Reading the word of God should be a daily habit in our lives.
 Another habit for us to acquire is the habit of daily prayer.